A second quantized approach to the Rabi problem: Quantization of the spinorial field

 \section{Quantization of the spinorial field}

-The second quantization procedure can be extended to all fields in the Rabi problem.
-Not only the magnetic field, but also the spinorial field $\psi$, describing the particle with spin, can be quantized.
-In many usual physics treatments of spinors, the starting point is a relativistic wave equation.
-However, since the intensity of the magnetic field does not change in our system of interest, combined with the fact that the particle possesses only magnetic moment, will allow us to (second) quantize $\psi$, even starting from a non-covariant formulation.
+The second quantization procedure can be extended to all fields in the Rabi problem, including the spinorial field.
+Here, we will consider the Pauli spinorial field and a non-covariant formulation.\footnote{The approach here differs from many usual physics treatments of spinor quantization, where the starting point is a relativistic wave equation.} In this development, some attention should be given to possible failures of a classical symmetry in its quantized version.
+As it is well known, anomalies are a common feature of second quantized models.
+In particular, the relation between the spin and the Bloch sphere (i.e., the $SU(2)$ symmetry) is not necessarily maintained in a second quantized approach.

 Following the work in the previous section, we will construct a Hamiltonian for the free spinorial field.
 In this case, the presence of the $B_{3}$ term is associated to the energy content of the system, and therefore we consider a free field when the field component in the plane $x\times y$ is null.
 The free spin Hamiltonian is